CodeQueenie/CodeQueenie/README.md

 ### 👩‍💻 About Me

-I’m an operations and data specialist with a deep background in leadership, client success, and business optimization.
+I’m a business and data specialist with a deep background in leadership, client success, and business optimization.
 After years of managing teams and streamlining systems, I leaned into my passion for tech—learning to build smarter workflows and scalable solutions through automation and analytics.

 I combine business insight with tools like Python, SQL, FastAPI, and AI platforms to build smarter workflows and optimize decision-making.
 My work spans everything from automating reports to structuring messy data with LLMs.